Actiniaria.com |

 |

-This common and widely distributed in North Pacific species is often wrongly named Urticina lofotensis.
-Actually, Urticina lofotensis is an invalid name applied originally to a very different European species currently known as Urticina eques.
-Original European "Urticina lofotensis" is a very different species not resembling Pacific anemone externally.
-The Pacific species has white, always well visible verrucae on the usually uniformly colored crimson column.
+The Pacific species has white, always well visible verrucae on usually uniformly colored crimson column.
 In European species the verrucae are smaller, usually inconspicuous, they may be whitish, but often of the same colour as the column and the species look completely different.
-Pacific and European species differ in numerous internal features, and belong to two different genera: valid name for European "Urticina lofotensis" is Urticina eques, valid name for Pacific "Urticina lofotensis" is Cribrinopsis albopunctata.
+Surprisingly, despite these pronounced differences many websites and internet databases still wrongly list "Urticina lofotensis" as a valid Pacific species.

 In most specimens of Cribrinopsis albopunctata the cylindrical column is dark red or vermilion, sometimes paler, rose colored or white, becoming paler toward the base.
 White adhesive verrucae are arranged in longitudinal rows.
 The column may or may not have a few attached gravel particles or broken shells.
 The oral disk is commonly of the same ground colour as the column, or sometimes differently colored, greenish or olive.
 Dark red radial bands running from the middle of the oral disk, outline the tentacle bases and form a characteristic colour pattern.
 In the pale or white specimens the disk may be uniformly colored.
 The tentacles are conical, pointed and slightly longer than the radius of the oral disk, uniformly colored red, rose or white along most of their length, usually with the white patch on the bases.